PRAYERS FOR THE MONTH WITH OUR CHURCH AND HOME PRAYER GROUP

 Roger.

-Our next Church and Home prayer group meeting is usualluy held on the first Wednesday of each month and will be advertised on our website and in our church magazine.
+Church and Home prayer group meetings are usualluy held on the first Wednesday of each month and are advertised on our website and in our church magazine.

 We would very warmly welcome your support.